Call for Training Projects for 2024 and Educational Leave (CPP)

 Department: Faculty of Economics

-Summary: The main objective is to fulfill a desire expressed by Master's students (to have more "summary note" type assignments to submit) by exploiting the capabilities of artificial intelligence (AI) to create a documentary corpus as well as a database usable in the R software.
-This summary note will constitute part of the assessment of the tutorials of the UE econometrics of qualitative variables (common subject for all M1 of the economics specialization).
+Abstract: The main objective is to address a request made by master’s students (to have more “summary report”-style assignments) by leveraging the capabilities of artificial intelligence (AI) to create a document corpus and a database that can be used in R software.
+This summary report will form part of the assessment for the tutorials in the Qualitative Variables Econometrics course (a course common to all first-year master’s students in the economics track).

-Summary: The interdisciplinary Master's program in Economics and Political Science, "Governance of Societies and Territories in Transition" (GSTT), offers high-level training in both disciplines.
-Accessible to students with a strong background in social sciences, it prepares them for careers in promising and evolving sectors.
-The curriculum has been designed to address the major challenges transforming the organization of our societies and territories.
-The project involves providing online courses (content, videos, and tests) so that students admitted to the first year of the Master's program (M1) can acquire the fundamentals of economics, political science, and the quantitative tools necessary for these two disciplines.
+Summary: The interdisciplinary Master’s program in Economics and Political Science, “Governance of Societies and Territories in Transition” (GSTT), offers high-level training in both disciplines.
+Open to students with a strong background in the social sciences, it prepares them for careers of the future in evolving sectors.
+The curriculum has been designed with an eye toward the major challenges that are transforming the organization of our societies and territories.
+The program offers online courses (content, videos, and quizzes) so that students admitted to the first year of this Master’s program can acquire, in advance, the fundamentals of economics, political science, and the quantitative tools necessary for these two disciplines.

-Economics and Programming: Unleashing Students' Potential with Xcas:
+Economics and Programming: Unlocking Students' Potential with Xcas:

 Project Leader: Antoine PIETRI